telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-spline-area.md

 ---
 title: SplineAreaSeries
-page_title: SplineAreaSeries | RadChartView | Telerik UI for Android Documentation
+page_title: SplineAreaSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the SplineAreaSeries in RadChartView for Android.
 This article explains the most important things you need to know before using SplineAreaSeries.
 slug: chart-series-splinearea
 tags: radchartview, splineareaseries, spline, area, chart